xavibenjamin/brightlycolored.org/_drafts/2018-year-in-review.markdown

 In August, we went to Orlando as a late anniversary trip.
 While we had a great time, Florida in August was too hot.
 It wasn't any cooler than 95º the week we were there, and add to that how insanely humid it was.

 Kelly and I aren't made for that type of heat, but it was still a relaxing week.
-We slept in, went to Disney World, relaxed in the pool, watched a lot of movie, and read some great books.
+We slept in, went to Disney World, relaxed in the pool, watched a lot of movies, and read some great books.

 ## Denver with the Prados

 I don't know how much longer I'll be able to make it in Minnesota.
 This year marked my six year anniversary, and the winters are starting to grate on me.
-Denver is one of the places we'd possibly relocate to, so we decided to go visit.
+Denver is a place I've always been interested in, so we decided to visit.
+Our best friends, The Prados, decided to come along too.

 <figure class="photo-grid photo-grid--four">
   {% include imgic.html src="/2018/12/denver-001.jpg" alt="Graffiti on the tour" style="grid-column: span 2;" %}